spbu-ds-practicum-2025/example-project/IMPLEMENTATION_PLAN.md

 - Create `operations` table schema
 - Test basic queries

-**Task 5.3.2: Implement Analytics Service**
+**Task 5.3.2: Implement Analytics Service (Python, FastAPI)**
-- Kafka consumer for transfer events
+- Kafka consumer for transfer events (use aiokafka or another lightweight consumer)
-- Insert events into ClickHouse
+- Insert events into ClickHouse using `clickhouse-driver` or similar
-- gRPC server for GetOperations
+- Provide a REST API (FastAPI) for operations retrieval and/or a gRPC server if interop with Go clients is desired (generate gRPC stubs in Go/Python as needed)
 - Pagination and filtering logic

 **Task 5.3.3: Define Analytics Proto**
-- Create `analytics_service.proto`
+- Create `analytics_service.proto` if a gRPC API is required for API Gateway interop
-- Generate Python code
+- Generate Python code for analytics-service and Go stubs for callers if gRPC is chosen
-- Implement servicer

 ### 5.4 API Gateway Analytics Integration (Week 6)